ZamoRzgar/Visual-Ai/README.md

 # Visual AI: Object Detection Application

-A modern web application that detects objects in images using advanced computer vision.
-The app offers two convenient ways to analyze images: capture directly from your webcam or upload existing images from your device.
-It provides detailed descriptions and visual annotations of the objects it detects.
+A modern web application that combines advanced computer vision capabilities.
+The app offers multiple interactive features:

+1. **Object Detection**: Analyze images from your webcam or uploaded photos to identify and label objects
+2. **Air Painter**: Draw in the air using hand gestures with different colors, shapes, and brush sizes

 ## Features

+### Object Detection
 - **Dual Input Methods**:
   - Webcam capture for real-time image analysis
   - Image upload for analyzing existing photos
 - Utilizes YOLO v8 (You Only Look Once) model for fast and accurate detection
-- Web-based interface with no installation required
 - Displays bounding boxes around detected objects with confidence scores
 - Provides natural language descriptions of detected objects

+### Air Painter
+- Draw in the air using hand gestures tracked by MediaPipe
+- Multiple drawing modes: freehand drawing, rectangles, stars, and hearts
+- Color palette with various options including an eraser
+- Adjustable brush thickness
+- Save your creations as PNG images

+### General Features
+- Web-based interface with no installation required
 - Modern, responsive design that works across devices
+- Intuitive tabbed interface for easy navigation between features

 ## Model Information